azure-buddy/azure-buddy-online-website/content/blogs/stride-tm-intro/index.md

 ## Threat Modeling Manifesto

-First resource is a manifesto that was created in 2020 by a group of individuals with years of experience threat modeling for security or privacy.
+First resource is a manifesto that was created in 2020 by a group of individuals with years of experience in *Threat Modeling* for security or privacy.
-The manifest describes the strategy (What, who, how and why) and explains the *value* (importance, why you should and things matter) and which *principles* describe the fundamental truths of  *Threat Modeling*.
+The manifest describes the *strategy* (What, who, how and why) and explains the *value* (importance, why you should and things matter) and which *principles* describe the fundamental truths of *Threat Modeling*.

 In 2023 another page was introduced about threat modeling capabilities.
 Capabilities are organized by a common objective.
 Due this, capabilities practically help to fulfil towards these goals.